Practice like it's your last Performance. Perform like you never needed to Practice.

 SHANTAYE WOLFFE

-Website Administrator
+Website Manager

-Shantaye started with us a member in 2005.
+Shantaye started with us as a member in 2005.
 She quickly transitioned into the Leader role in 2006, before going away to school in 2008.
 Upon her return she joined us as a Leader in 2011 for a few more years before transitioning to the Management team through to 2018.

 While she wasn't officially on the Leader or Management teams, she continued to assist us in the background and in 2022 has volunteered to assist us with the management of our website.